letsar/polygon/README.md

 ![sharp](https://user-images.githubusercontent.com/9378033/181352814-e23eacc8-0268-404c-bf8b-35099a74004b.png)

-The `computePath` methods accepts various parameters and you can for example apply a corder radius to all of the polygon's corners:
+The `computePath` methods accepts various parameters and you can, for example apply a corner radius to all of the polygon's corners:

 ![rounded](https://user-images.githubusercontent.com/9378033/181352844-61bf3814-3902-4605-913d-9597b9cf4ff5.png)